-- The LAM model shallow-water model is not coded. - $\bullet~$ Option $\mathbf{LIMPF}{=}.\mathrm{T.}$ is not coded. - Option LESIDG=.T. replaces LSIDG=.T., and is available only with the tilted-rotated Mercator projection.
-See (IDESIDG) about its implementation. - Some spectral calculations are done in routines named ESP..SI which are LAM counterparts of SP..SI routines.
+- The LAM shallow-water model is not coded. - Option LIMPF=.T. is not coded. - Option LESIDG=.T. replaces LSIDG=.T., and is available only with the tilted-rotated Mercator projection.
+See (IDESIDG) about its implementation.
+But LESIDG=.T. code is currently incomplete - Some spectral calculations are done in routines named ESP..SI which are LAM counterparts of SP..SI routines.
 The algorithm is the same as in global model but the truncation of the spectral representation is elliptic and not triangular.

-3.6 Finite elements on the vertical.
+Finite elements on the vertical (VFE).
+3.6